 However, anybody using their API has a free credit of $200 every month.
 This way, they keep a door open to decrease that number any time.

 This is also a clear message from Google that the usage of the Google API is not something that was meant to be used for creating massive number of GEO Landing Pages.
 The initial idea for Google was to help organizations to provide a Google Map to their users at their “Contact” or “About us” page.
 The whole game was about user experience, and not SEO right from the beginning.

 So, if you use the Google API moderately such as having it on your contacts page, Google might still consider the Google Map on your page and give that location a higher ranking combined with your products and organization.
-However, as of December 2018 it might be more contra productive than ever if you used the Google API for your landing pages like these travel companies do as described above.
+However, as of January 2024 it might be more counter productive than ever if you used the Google API for your landing pages like these travel companies do as described above.

 If you want to know what else you can do to give your GEOlocated landing page a higher ranking, check my article about “GEO Targeting and SEO“.